DaBenjamins/AMW-OBS/README.md

 ## Amateur Worlds Asset Setup

-For the entirety of AA we will be using a dynamic asset setup for streams.
-Its a pretty straightforward implementation.
-Any Issues contact Benjamins#0001

 1. [Download](https://github.com/DaBenjamins/AMW-OBS/releases) the .json file from the folder
 2. Download move the move transition, transition table, and spectralizer plugins
 	1. https://github.com/univrsal/spectralizer/releases/tag/v1.3.4